 Without that, you’re stuck.

-For this reason, WeChat Wallet is often more convenient and useful to expats working in China instead of short-term visitors.
+For this reason, this payment method is often more convenient and useful to expats working in China instead of short-term visitors.

 Should you have a Chinese bank account, WeChat Wallet will bring added convenience to your life when buying things as common as takeout, renting a bicycle, or paying your Internet bill.

-What’s been your experience setting up WeChat Wallet?
+What’s been your experience?
 Please share in the comments below so that future readers can benefit from your knowledge!